 One thing that especially makes me suspect that I received sexual abuse from this person was that when she knew I was very distressed and terrified of her, she would do nice things for me like compliment me, give me some of her old toys she never played with anymore, brush my hair, and get me snacks and other small gifts.

-I'm normally nervous about sharing this info and my suspicions because people don't think women can sensually abuse men.
+I'm normally nervous about sharing this info and my suspicions because people don't think women can sexually abuse men.
 But I'm not a man.
-If they think that, then they definitely won't consider the possibility of a woman sensually abusing another woman, especially if the two were both minors.
+If they think that, then they definitely won't consider the possibility of a woman sexually abusing another woman, especially if the two were both minors.